Hire Kubernetes Developers

 How do you monitor applications deployed on Kubernetes?

-After an application has been deployed, it should be monitored to get insights into its performance and health, and to identify potential issues.
+After an application has been deployed, it should be monitored to gain insights into its performance and health and to identify potential issues.
 There are several tools that can be used for monitoring, including Prometheus, Grafana, and Kibana.
 For logging, Fluentd and ELK stack are popular tools.
 With these tools, key metrics such as memory consumption, CPU usage, and request latency can be visualized.
 Alerts can be triggered when an abnormal condition, such as a memory leak or high CPU usage, is detected.

 This question assesses a candidate’s experience with applications after they have been deployed and is a good segue into a discussion about troubleshooting.